vralle/vralle-lazyload/README.md

   - Support images in the Custom Header
   - Avatar support
   - Responsive images support
+  - iframe support
   - Exclude images by CSS-class
-  - Settings page
+  - Options page
-  - Selecting additional lazysizes.js plugins
+  - Selecting additional lazysizes.js extensions
   - Template Tags for background

 The plugin is in active development.